Lewis Ritson confirms next fight on October 13

 Lewis Ritson will return to the Metro Radio Arena Newcastle on October 13, live on Sky Sports.

 The Geordie ace is feeling unstoppable after producing another stunning display of brutal power to destroy Paul Hyland Jr in one round to take home the British Lightweight title for keeps in June.

-Lewis Ritson vs Francesco Patera fight time, date, TV channel, undercard, schedule, venue and live stream details
+Anthony Fowler vs Brian Rose fight time, date, TV channel, undercard, schedule, venue, betting odds and live stream details

 The ‘Sandman’ put the unbeaten Belfast man away in a similar fashion to the devastating defences against Manchester’s Joe Murray (first round) and Lytham St Anne’s Scotty Cardle (second round).